 If you were infected with COVID-19 while at work, you may be eligible for workers' compensation benefits while you recover.
 It's important that you first notify your employer if you start to experience symptoms.
 Then, call your doctor immediately to schedule a medical appointment.
 If your case is minor, it's possible that you may recover after about two weeks.

 To learn about how to get compensation for medical expenses and wage loss during your recovery, contact an experienced New York workers' compensation attorney at Pasternack Tilker Ziegler Walsh Stanton & Romano LLP Attorneys At Law.
-We serve clients in the five boroughs of NYC and across the state.
+We serve clients in NYC and across the state.

 We also offer remote legal consultations for clients who have been sickened with COVID-19.
 Your consultation can be conducted via Zoom, FaceTime, Skype, phone, or text.